Mie Goreng (Mee Goreng Indonesian Noodles)

 Mixing together mie goreng sauce in a small glass bowl.

-1. Season the chicken and shrimp.
-Season the chicken and shrimp separately with white pepper and salt.
+1. Season the chicken and shrimp separately with white pepper and salt.
 Set aside.

-1. Cook the chicken.
-In a large wok, heat 1 tablespoon of oil over medium-high heat.
-Add the chicken and cook on both sides until almost done about 4 minutes.
+1. Heat 1 tablespoon of oil in a wok over medium-high heat.
+Add the chicken and cook on both sides until almost done, about 4 minutes.

 Chicken almost cooked inside of a large wok.

-1. Cook the shrimp.
-In the same wok, add the shrimp and cook on both sides until the shrimp are pink and curled, about 3 minutes.
-Remove everything and set aside.
+1. In the same wok, add the shrimp and cook on both sides until the shrimp are pink and curled, about 3 minutes.
+Remove and set aside.

 Chicken thighs and shrimp cooked inside of a large wok.

-1. Cook the vegetables.
-In the same wok, heat 1 tablespoon of oil over medium heat.
-Add the garlic and shallots and saute until fragrant and lightly golden brown.
+1. In the same wok, heat 1 tablespoon of oil over medium heat.
+Add the garlic and shallots and saute until fragrant.
 Then add the napa cabbage, bean sprouts, and green onion and toss for about 30 seconds.

 Vegetables cooked inside a wok and wilted.

-1. Add bean sprouts, noodles, chicken, shrimp, and eggs.
-Then toss the noodles, chicken, and shrimp to combine for about 30 seconds.
-Push everything to the side, add the eggs, and gently scramble then toss with the other ingredients.
-Add the sauce and toss until everything is combined and evenly coated in the sauce.
+1. Then toss the noodles, chicken, and shrimp to combine for about 30 seconds.
+Push everything to the side, add the eggs, and gently scramble them, then toss with the other ingredients.
+Add the sauce and toss until everything is combined and evenly coated.
+Enjoy!

 • Mise En Place.
-These mie goreng noodles can easily be cooked in under 30 minutes if you have everything measured, prepped, and nearby when you begin cooking.
+These Indonesian noodles can easily be cooked in under 30 minutes if you have everything measured, prepped, and nearby when you begin cooking.

 • Quickly blanch the noodles.
-Make sure that you quickly blanch the noodles no longer than a minute.
-You want the noodles to still be slightly al dente so they hold their shape when stir-fried.
+Make sure that you quickly blanch the noodles for no longer than a minute.
+You want the noodles to remain slightly al dente so they hold their shape when stir-fried.

 • Use a wok.
-A wok is the best and easiest option for making the most foolproof mee goreng.
-The high walls of the wok, allow everything to be cooked evenly.
+A wok is the best and easiest option.
+The high walls of the wok allow everything to be cooked evenly.
 It also gives you enough space to toss everything without anything falling out.

 • Make sure the wok is hot!
 Before you begin cooking, heat your wok and make sure that it is hot to ensure even cooking and to have that signature smokey flavor.
 It will also prevent the noodles from becoming too mushy.